 If you do read either instance of the phrase, make sure you look closely as to the context in which it was used to ascertain it’s meaning.

 As an e-commerce owner, it’s vital for you to fully grasp the difference between the two concepts.
-It’s a fundamental knowledge highly valued in the business circles, and not knowing what it is can damage your prestige.
+It’s a fundamental knowledge highly valued in the business circles that every business owner and marketer should know of.